How to Launch a Product on Reddit: The Complete 2026 Playbook

 Print this out and tape it to your monitor on launch day:

-• [ ] Account has sufficient karma and age
+- [ ] Account has sufficient karma and age for all target subreddits

-• [ ] All subreddit rules have been reviewed
+- [ ] All subreddit rules have been reviewed and posts comply

-• [ ] Launch post content is finalized for each subreddit
+- [ ] Launch post content is finalized and proofread for each subreddit

-• [ ] Visual assets (screenshots, GIFs) are ready
+- [ ] Visual assets (screenshots, GIFs) are ready and hosted

-• [ ] Product is live and functioning properly
+- [ ] Product is live, functioning properly, and load-tested

-• [ ] Upvote boost is queued and ready
+- [ ] Upvote boost is queued and ready to deploy immediately

 Final Thoughts